 When using writing tools like color pencils or fine-tipped markers, pick a handful of colors.

 Start with one color and trace the numbers.
 Then, go back with a different color and trace again.
-Sneaky way to get in extra multiplication practice!
+A cool trick to get in extra multiplication practice!